keboola/developers-docs/extend/common-interface/folders.md

         "columns": ["col1", "col2", "col3"]
     }

-All files from the enclosing folder are uploaded to Storage in parallel and they are imported to Storage in an undefined order.
+All files from the folder are uploaded irrespective of their name or extension.
+The files are uploaded to Storage in parallel and they are imported to Storage in an undefined order.
+You need to use sliced tables in case you want to upload tables [larger then 5GB](https://help.keboola.com/storage/file-uploads/#limits).

 ### `/data/in/files/` Folder